compSciKai/cmpt470-web-based-info-systems-a3/readme.md

 - Allow traffic on port 3306

 The main application connected to the database instance through the internal IP address, so the communication between server and database would be guaranteed each time the external IP was renewed.
-For you may still receive marks for any work that you have completed.
-Marking Scheme
-Adding, Deleting, and Editing rectangles: 14 Marks Displaying Rectangles properly: 10 Marks
-Creativity (relative): 4 Marks